Whotakesmyname/15-466-f21-base0/README.md

 Author: Hao Chen

-Design: Pong in space with gravity and hit stars to earn bonus points for your next score!
+Design: Pong in universe with stars and hit them to earn bonus points for your next score.
+Take care of gravity!

 Screen Shot: